tvjames/kendo-docs/api/wrappers/php/Kendo/UI/Menu.md

     ?>

 ### open
 Fires before a sub menu gets opened.
+You can cancel this event to prevent opening the sub menu.
 For additional information check the [open](/api/web/menu#events-open) event documentation.

 #### Returns